 By Matthew Jones

-The Chautauqua Region Community Foundation is pleased to announce that Joshua N.T.
-Briggs, a senior at Jamestown High School in Jamestown, New York, has been selected as the winner of the 2000 Axel W. Carlson Award.
-The award will be presented at a ceremony at the Jamestown High School Library on Second Street, Jamestown, on Friday, May 19, 2000, at 9:00 a.m.
-A reception will immediately follow the ceremony.
+The Chautauqua Region Community Foundation is pleased to announce that Susan C. Carlson, founder of You Are Not Alone Anymore, Inc. (YANAA), has been selected as the winner of the 1998 Axel W. Carlson Award.
+The award will be presented at a reception at the Roger Tory Peterson Institute on 311 Curtis Street, Jamestown, on Thursday, June 11, 1998, at 4:00 p.m.

 The Axel W. Carlson Award is an acknowledgment and celebration of one person in our community with the reputation of quietly working behind the scenes to further a cause or help an organization.
-That person is also known for giving of their time and resources without thought of public recognition.
-This individual is truly an unsung hero in our community.
+They are also known for giving of their time and resources without thought of public recognition.
+This person is truly an unsung hero in our community.

-In recognition of Joshua’s dedication and volunteer spirit, the Chautauqua Region Community Foundation will present him with a check for $1,000.
-An additional check for $500 will go to the charity of his choice.
+In recognition of Mrs. Carlson’s dedication, the Chautauqua Region Community Foundation will present her with a check for $1,000.